Entropicity/Theory-of-Entropicity-ToE/equations/README.md

 The official math delimiters for the monograph are chosen to match the behavior of the Jekyll rendering engine.
 Inline mathematics must use the escaped form `\\( ... \\)` so that the final HTML contains literal `\(` and `\)`.
 Display mathematics must use the escaped form `\$\$ ... \$\$` so that the final HTML contains literal `$$` delimiters.
 These forms guarantee correct MathJax rendering across all pages.

-Block equations must always be surrounded by blank lines to ensure proper parsing.
+Block equations shall always be surrounded by blank lines to ensure proper parsing.
 For example: